jakelevirne/edge-lab/docs/Pi Cluster.md

 sudo netfilter-persistent save
 ```

 Finally, verify your setup by connecting a device to your newly created WiFi network.
-Check that the device receives an IP address within the `192.168.87.0/24` range and has internet access.
+Check that the device receives an IP address within the `192.168.87.0/24` range and can access internet sites.

+## Notes

+Raspberry Pi Imager makes no changes to config.txt during customisation, but it does change cmdline.txt and it creates firstrun.sh.